The description of phase transition in a black hole with conformal anomaly in the Ehrenfest's scheme

 Having found the roots of the denominator of the heat capacity, we obtain the points of phase transition as follow,

 If the horizon of black hole is equal to $r_{c}$, the phase transition will emerge.
+For a stable black hole with a positive heat capacity, the event horizon radius is restricted as $r_{c}<r_{+}<\sqrt{Q^{2}-2\alpha}$.
 According to expression (9), the dependence of heat capacity on the horizon is shown graphically in Figure 2.
 At points of phase transition the heat capacity is not continuous while the divergence generates.
 It is clear that the heat capacity is discontinuous at $r_{+}=r_{c}$ which is the phase transition point.
-At this point, $C_{\phi}$ flips from negative infinity to positive infinity.
+At this \emph{position}, $C_{\phi}$ flips from negative infinity to positive infinity.
 It indicates that black hole transform from unstable phase 1 where the heat capacity is negative into stable phase 2 where $C_{\phi}$ is positive at the critical point.
-In addition to Figure 1, because of the negative slope of $M(r_{+})$ while taking the point close to phase transition point, the phase transition of a black hole with conformal anomaly can be described as an unstable black hole with larger mass in phase 1 turns to a stable black hole with smaller mass in phase 2.
-We also plot the case for Reissner-Nordstrom black hole in Figure 2.
-The relation between heat capacity and entropy for Reissner-Nordstrom black hole can be easily expressed as $C_{\phi}$, which is completely different from the case for black hole with conformal anomaly, but it can be obtained from (9) by taking $\alpha =0$.
-It is a continuous straight line, so no phase transition in this order for Reissner-Nordstrom black hole occurs.
+In addition to Figure 1, the slope of $M(r_{+})$ is negative for $r_{+}<\sqrt{Q^{2}-2\alpha}$ where the transition point is included.
+Therefore, the phase transition of a black hole with conformal anomaly can be described as an unstable black hole with larger mass \emph{and smaller radius $0<r_{+}<r_{c}$} in phase 1 turns to a stable black hole with smaller mass and larger radius $r_{c}<r_{+}<\sqrt{Q^2}-2\alpha$ in phase 2.

+According to Ref.
+[18-21] we also plot the case for Reissner-Nordstrom black hole in Figure 2.
+The correlation between heat capacity and entropy for Reissner-Nordstrom black hole can be easily expressed as $C_{\phi}=-2\pi r_{+}^{2}$, where $r_{+}$ is the Reissner-Nordstrom black hole radius satisfied with the equation $r_{+}^{2}-2Mr_{+}+Q^{2}=0$.
+The expression of heat capacity is completely different from the case for black hole with conformal anomaly, and it can be obtained from (9) by taking $\alpha =0$.
 It can be checked that higher order derivation of $C_{\phi}$ for Reissner-Nordstrom black hole is constant, which means that this kind of black hole will not perform phase change in any order.

 \textbf{III.
-The description of a black hole with conformal anomaly in the Ehrenfest's scheme}
+Description of a black hole with conformal anomaly in the Ehrenfest's scheme}